 Dolphin skin is distinct from other mammals.
 It does not contain any sweat glands and is totally hairless.
 Beneath the thin outer surface of skin cells is a thick layer of blubber.
 Blubber contributes to their buoyancy and keeps them warm in deeper, colder water.
 To keep this blubber layer stocked, dolphins spend the majority of the day hunting fatty fish.

 The rubbery skin of the dolphin is extremely sensitive.
 A high concentration of nerve endings around their head, blowhole and beak helps them perceive prey in waters with low visibility.
 Their sensitive skin also factors into their social lives.
-Related dolphins can sometimes be seen rubbing against one another.
+Related dolphins sometimes rub against one another.
 In rare cases, dolphin will also rub their bodies on rubber boats for a similar effect.

-Dolphins are renowned as incredibly fast swimmers, reaching recorded speeds of over 50 knots.
+Dolphins are incredibly fast swimmers, reaching recorded speeds of over 50 knots.

 The skin on dolphins is just one of the amazing aspects of their biology and sociology.

-While most dolphin groups migrate seasonally, Hilton Head is renowned for its year-round population of these magnificent mammals.
+While most dolphin groups migrate seasonally, Hilton Head has a year-round population of these magnificent mammals.
 Lowcountry dolphins enjoy the mild waters here with warm temperatures between local islands during the summer months.
 These amazing creatures closer to shore to hunt because of this.

 Get outside and discover these fascinating creatures and Hilton Head Island’s incredibly diverse ecology on a guided dolphin trip or eco tour.